Skip to main content

 Known Limitations

 No real-time data: All data is static as of the dates indicated.
-Crime patterns change over time and may not reflect current conditions.
+Crime patterns, flood maps, and facility inventories change over time.

 Correlation vs. causation: Poverty rate is included as a correlative risk factor based on research.
 It does not imply that poverty causes crime or that impoverished areas are inherently dangerous.